EPS 300 (Educated Perspective Seminar)

 EPS 300: Outlaws in American Culture

 Outlaws in American Culture will examine the relationship of the outlaw to American culture through an exploration of literary themes in various genres, including novels, short fiction, poems, and essays.
 America has long had a love/hate relationship to the outlaw, who often serves as a morally ambiguous figure and makes us examine our values as Americans.
-Students will explore the history and the myths of the American outlaw, and how characterization of such figures has changed with
+Students will explore the history and the myths of the American outlaw, and how characterization of such figures has changed with various cultural climates.

 EPS 300: Peace Studies

 Inner peace, interpersonal peace, and world peace will be explored through several disciplines including counseling, economics, history, literature, political science, psychology, and sociology.
 Conversations on peace: inner peace, peace in our individual spheres (as students, teachers, professionals), and world peace will be incorporated.
 Emphases will be on alternatives to approaching conflict and the building of peace.

 The purpose of this course is to analyze and discuss the depiction of American values in film, usually ‘great’ films, but sometimes through the less sophisticated (Superbad (2007))?
 In the process, students will comprehend the scope of commonly held values within American culture, and, learn a bit about the hallmarks of effective film-making.

 The course is to help students understand how cultures, governments, societies, and individuals co-exist and communicate in increasingly interdependent – both in material and ideational spheres – yet politically divided world.
 Students will discuss and make presentations to demonstrate the validity and applicability of their particular academic discipline to making an expert assessment of issues of global importance.

 EPS 300: Science and Society: The Moral and Ethical Side of Discovery